 #6 Hammond Park in Kalgoorlie

-This is a must see place to visit with small kids!
+This is a must see place to visit with small kids in the Goldfields!
 We realised that we should have visited on our first day in Kalgoorlie because there is only so much history small kids can absorb!

 We had a great time at Hammond Park as a new/innovative park with lots of different activities.
 There is a small Bavarian Castle and also lots of birds which show the wide variety of colours in the native Australian parrots.
 Pink and grey galahs, sulphur crested cockatoos, and corellas, plus much more – really fun for the kids to look at.

 We enjoyed the Plum Café, with simple ham and cheese toasted sandwiches and sausages in bread, it’s the good old fashioned homey food!
 With kids playing, hot coffee, cute cartoons and complete with blankets to wrap around your legs on cold winter days it was a chilled way to spend a couple of hours and really changed the pace of the holiday for us.

 With wide streets and lots of pubs Kalgoorlie is super atmospheric as you really can feel the bygone era, as well as a certain brashness and vitality of the current mining industry.
 There are dirty cars covered with red dirt on the streets, proudly flying aerials and the flag of bush travel, a dirty rag on a tall pole.
 High Vis clothing is de rigeur or just what you wear on the street and without doubt it’s a frontier town.
 Sunset photo opportunities abound in Kalgoorlie city itself especially shots of the old pubs.